medusa-ui/documentation/docs/internals/at-startup-initialization.md

 It all starts with the RootDetector.
 This is the class that kicks off any initialization.
 That's all it does.
 Effectively this kicks off before each bean is initialized.

+In addition to routes, all the HTML files are also scanned for Refs and Fragments, so it is known up-front which fragments are relevant, saving time during rendering.